Evenwyne/programming-univbasics-3-defining-methods/README.md

 puts "Hello World!"
 ```

-This meets the requirement alright.
+This meets the requirement all right.
 Now imagine that later in your program you
 want to say "Hello World!" five times _again_.
 We would have to write "Hello
 World!" five more times.